swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 ## Introduction

-At this point, you have your code, your data and your execution process that are shared through Git and DVC.
+At this point, your code, your data and your execution process should be shared with Git and DVC.

-One of great advantages of using a DVC pipeline is the facility to reproduce the experiment.
-You will now add CI/CD pipeline to execute the ML experiment remotely, to ensure it can always be executed and to avoid the "but it works on my machine" effect.
+One of great advantages of using a DVC pipeline is the ability to reproduce the experiment.
+You will now add a CI/CD pipeline to execute the ML experiment remotely.
+This will prevent changes to break the pipeline and to avoid the "but it works on my machine" effect.

-In this chapter, you'll cover:
+In this chapter, you will learn how to:

-1. Creating a Google Service Account to grant access to the Google Cloud project from the CI/CD pipeline
+1. Create a Google Service Account to grant access to the Google Cloud project from the CI/CD pipeline;
-2. Storing the Google Service Account key in GitHub/GitLab CI/CD configuration
+2. Store the Google Service Account key in GitHub/GitLab CI/CD configuration;
-3. Creating the CI/CD pipeline configuration file
+3. Create the CI/CD pipeline configuration file;
-4. Pushing the CI/CD pipeline configuration file to Git
+4. Push the CI/CD pipeline configuration file to Git;
-5. Visualizing the execution of the CI/CD pipeline
+5. Visualize the execution of the CI/CD pipeline.

 ## Steps

 ### Create a Google Service Account to be used by the CI/CD pipeline

-DVC will need to log in to Google Cloud in order to download the data inside the CI/CD pipeline.
+DVC will need to log in to Google Cloud to download the data inside the CI/CD pipeline.

-Google Cloud allows the creation of "Service Account" so you don't have to store/share your own credentials.
-A Service Account can be deleted, revoking all the accesses it has.
+Google Cloud allows the creation of a "Service Account", so you don't have to store/share your own credentials.
+A Service Account can be deleted, hence revoking all the access it had.

-You will now create a Google Service Account.
+In order to create a Google Service Account, connect to to the [Google Cloud console](https://console.cloud.google.com/).

-On the [Google Cloud console](https://console.cloud.google.com/), select **Select a project** in the upper right corner of the screen and select the project that was created in [Chapter 3: Share your ML experiment data with DVC](/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc).
+There, select **Select a project** in the upper right corner of the screen and select the project that was created in [Chapter 3: Share your ML experiment data with DVC](/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc).

 On the frontpage, note the project ID, it will be used later (`mlopsdemo-project` from [Chapter 3: Share your ML experiment data with DVC](/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc)).

 Create a Google Service Account by going to **IAM & Admin > Service Accounts** on the left sidebar.

-Select **Create Service Account**.
+Select **Create Service Account** and perform the following steps:

-- **Service Account Key name**: _mlopsdemo-service-account-key_
+- Choose a **Service Account Key name** (e.g., _mlopsdemo-service-account-key_).
 - Select **Create and continue**
 - Select **Select a role > Basic > Viewer Role**
 - Select **Continue**